KKBQ: Flip to Country

 By the winter of 1990, Arbitron ratings showed that KKBQ had lost market share in Houston, falling to ninth (from second in the Fall of 1988).
 The drop continued; by the Spring of 1991, the station was 13th in the Arbitron ratings.
 In an attempt to stem the ratings drop, the station declined to renew John Lander's contract as lead morning show personality.

 On March 11, 1991, KKBQ introduced its new Morning Zoo, starring veteran deejay Cleveland Wheeler, who had pioneered the Zoo format while working for WRBQ-FM in Tampa Bay, Florida.
 Along with his cohosts Nancy Alexander and T.R.
 Benker, Wheeler planned to introduce a more positive and energetic show, focusing on local comedy routines rather than nationally syndicated comedy, and he vowed to stop playing rap music.
 The Morning Zoo was officially cancelled on August 17, 1991.
 At the same time, KKBQ quietly dropped its nine-year-old format and replaced it with a "rock hits" playlist.
 Featuring music by artists such as Depeche Mode, 38 Special, Tom Petty and Bryan Adams, the new format was designed to appeal to older listeners.

 By this time, country music had become the most popular radio format in the United States, reaching almost 40% of the U.S. adult population each week.
 Between 1990 and 1992, country record and concert revenues had doubled.
 To improve the station's ratings woes, management decided to change course and flip to the growing format.
 At Midnight on September 19, 1991, after playing "Wind of Change" by The Scorpions, KKBQ began stunting with ocean wave sounds.
-At 6 a.m. that day, KKBQ flipped to a new "easy country" format.
+At 6 a.m. that day, KKBQ flipped to a new "easy country" format, branded as “92.9 Easy Country.”
 The "easy country" format was a country music version of adult contemporary, aimed at an older audience.
 The first song played in its entirety on this new version of the station was George Strait's "You Look So Good in Love".
 With the exception of Danny Garcia, all of the other deejays were let go, as the station thought they were more "young, CHR type jocks".

 The format change did not help their ratings, as KKBQ sank to 17th in the Houston market in 1992.
 On September 11, 1992, the station moved away from the easy country format to target a younger audience.
 Now known as "93Q Country", the station became "surprisingly successful playing youthful country acts and adopting an on-air personality that is up-tempo and more like Top 40 radio".